Babycham is a pear cider drink. It was introduced in the early 1950s to immediate success.

 Showerings won numerous awards for the quality of its bottled ciders throughout the late 1940s and early 1950s.

-Following years of research and development Francis Showering developed a new sterile filtration process that improved the shelf quality of perry (pear cider).
+Following years of research and development Francis Showering developed a new sterile filtration process that improved the shelf quality of perry (pear cider) in 1947.
 The product was clear and sparkling, and reminiscent of champagne.

-The sale of perry in Britain at the time was very small.
+The sale of perry in Britain at the time was miniscule.
 The Showering brothers introduced the new product to the Bristol area and assessed its potential.
 Francis Showering determined to market the product towards women, and the Babycham trademark was registered in 1950.
-The product was packaged in 4 liquid ounce (118ml) “baby bottles”.
+The product was packaged in 4 liquid ounce (118ml) “baby bottles”, similar to those of Baby Moussec, a popular brand of champagne at the time.

 In order to prioritise the production of Babycham, brewing ceased from 1952, and apple cider production ended in early 1953.
 Babycham was launched nationwide from 1953 and demand immediately exceeded all expectations.